 Abstract.
-We present new data on the 4.2 ka BP event in the central Mediterranean from Corchia Cave (Tuscany, central Italy) stalagmite CC27.
-The stalagmite was analysed for stable isotopes ( $\delta^{13}$ C and $\delta^{18}$ O) and trace elements (Mg, U, P, Y), with all proxies showing a coherent phase of reduced cave recharge between ca. 4.5 and 4.1 ka.
-Based on the current climatological data on cyclogenesis, the reduction in cave recharge is considered associated to weakening of the cyclone centre located in the Gulf

-5 of Genoa in response to reduced advection of air masses from Atlantic during winter.
-These conditions, which closely resemble a positive North Atlantic Oscillation (NAO)-like configuration, are associated with cooler and wetter summers, with reduced sea warming, which reduced the western Mediterranean evaporation during autumn-early winter further reducing precipitation.
+We present new data on the 4.2 ka event in the central Mediterranean from Corchia Cave (Tuscany, central Italy) stalagmite CC27.
+The stalagmite was analyzed for stable isotopes (δ^{13} C and δ^{18} O) and trace elements (Mg, U, P, Y), with all proxies showing a coherent phase of reduced cave recharge between ca. 4.5 and 4.1 ka BP.
+Based on the current climatological data on cyclogenesis, the reduction in cave recharge is considered to be associated with the weakening of the cyclone center located in the Gulf of Genoa in response to reduced advection of air masses from the Atlantic during winter.
+These conditions, which closely resemble a positive North Atlantic Oscillation (NAO) type of configuration, are associated with cooler and wetter summers with reduced sea warming, which reduced the western Mediterranean evaporation during autumn-early winter, further reducing precipitation.